benjguin/benjguin.github.io/source/_posts/2020/09/02/docker-volumes-in-codespace.md

+---
-# How to share a volume with a specific docker container in Visual Studio Codespaces
+title: How to share a volume with a specific docker container in Visual Studio Codespaces
+date: 2020-09-02
+tags:
+- VisualStudioCode
+- Containers
+- DevEnv
+---

 Visual Studio Codespaces provides cloud-powered development environments for any activity - whether it's a long-term project, or a short-term task like reviewing a pull request